Who We Are

 Tanya builds systems that help Ensemble run efficiently with a focus on financial and operational systems such as budgeting and onboarding.
-Tanya holds a master’s in business administration in Finance from the University of New Orleans.
-Previously, Tanya served as the COO of a New Orleans charter network.
+Tanya holds a master’s in business administration in finance from the University of New Orleans.
+Previously, Tanya served as the Chief Operations Officer of a New Orleans charter network.

 Director of Special Projects

 Katherine ensures that projects are executed well by planning meetings, establishing relationships with partners, and developing instructional content.
 Katherine holds a master’s degree in education from Stanford University.
 Previously, Katherine served charter management organizations, managing teacher development, curriculum, and English learner programs.

 Kettisha leads the principal coaches in the approach, design and implementation of coaching.
 Kettisha holds a master’s degree in administration and supervision from the University of Houston.
 Previously, Kettisha served as the assistant superintendent of elementary education at Pflugerville ISD and a principal for Houston ISD.
 Kettisha is currently a School Systems Leadership Fellow.

 James coaches principals in leadership and instruction.
 James holds a master’s degree in educational administration from California State University, Dominguez Hills.
 Previously, James served as vice president of secondary student achievement for the ICEF View Park family of schools and ICEF Inglewood Middle and as principal at Alliance Gertz-Ressler High School.